rhondabacher/Trendy/README.md

 ## Trendy R/Shiny Visualization

 Trendy R/Shiny assumes you have already run the trendy() function in the Trendy package and saved the output as an .RData object (by setting Save.Object = TRUE).
 The app allows you to extract lists of genes/features according to any pattern of interest.
 The patten of interest can also be extracted after a given condition (time-point) via the delay option.
 The Shiny application also enables the trend and breakpoints of each gene to be explored and visualized.

-####  Required packages to install:

-install.packages("shiny")

-install.packages("shinyFiles")

-install.packages("DT")

-#### To launch the Shiny app:
+#### To launch the Shiny app in R:

-library(shiny)

-runGitHub('rhondabacher/Trendy')
+library(Trendy)

+trendyShiny()

 Example of patterns: